RikaGoldberg/quartzv4/content/_index.md

 title: "Working in Public"
 ---

 Hi, my name is Rika, and I am a full-time [Decentralized Autonomous Organization, a.k.a.
 DAO](/notes/Decentralized%20Autonomous%20Organization,%20DAO.md) contributor.
-I believe in [working with the garage door open](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu).
-This means I share my work and my thoughts in public, on this website.
-The site is minimal, so you can click on any link and start to go down that topic's rabbit hole.
+I believe in [working with the garage door open](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu) so I use this website to share my work and thoughts.
+If you feel called to do so, click on any link and start to go down that topic's rabbit hole (kind of like you would on Wikipedia).

 First and foremost, I am a writer who is interested in [systems thinking](/notes/Systems%20thinking.md) and emerging complex systems, like [DAOs](/notes/Decentralized%20Autonomous%20Organization,%20DAO.md).
 I am also interested in [money](/notes/Money.md), which as Vitalik recently pointed out, continues to be [the most important cryptocurrency app](https://vitalik.eth.limo/general/2022/12/05/excited.html).